Jim Sumberg - Research Fellow

 There have been two sub-strands to this work.
 The first explores the persistence of agricultural research and development themes such as de-stocking, mixed farming and fodder legumes despite consistently poor results from promotional programmes.

 The second strand focuses on agricultural research as a development intervention.
 Here he has published on the farming systems research movement; farmer-participatory research; the potential role of concepts from industrial 'new product development' in targeting research; and the value of systems of innovation theory in understanding the challenges to agricultural research in sub-Saharan Africa.

 More recently he has worked on the agricultural development potential of "home-grown school feeding", the changing global food system and the growth of interest in 'local' food within the UK.

 He joined IDS as a Research Fellow in October 2009.
 Previously he served as Programme Director at The New Economics Foundation and Senior Lecturer in Natural Resource Management in the School of Development Studies, University of East Anglia.
 He has also held research positions at WADRA - the Africa Rice Centre, the International Livestock Centre for Africa, CARE International and the Gambian Livestock Department.

 A sweet deal?
-Sugarcane, water and agricultural transformation in Sub-Saharan AfricaGlobal Environmental Change 39 (forthcoming)
+Sugarcane, water and agricultural transformation in Sub-Saharan AfricaGlobal Environmental Change 39 (2016)